Information-theoretic analysis of temporal dependence in discrete stochastic processes: Application to precipitation predictability: Predictability gain

 \begin{proposition} The total predictability gain defined as

 can be computed as

 with $h=\lim_{r\to\infty}\dfrac{H_r}{r}$ the entropy rate of the system. \end{proposition}

 Given that the entropy rate quantifies the uncertainty in the next state of the process conditioned on its entire past, Proposition~\ref{prop:total_pred_gain} shows that the total predictability gain corresponds to the reduction in uncertainty obtained by moving from a memoryless description that ignores temporal correlations, to a representation that fully incorporates the history of the process.
+An application of Eq.~\eqref{eq:G_T} can be found in Ref.~\cite{montemurro2011}, where it is used to quantify the information contributed by word ordering in different languages.

+While the present work focuses on the analysis of temporal correlations within a single process, related information-theoretic approaches have recently addressed analogous issues in multivariate settings by introducing the partial information rate decomposition, a framework for characterizing dynamically shared information between a target process and multiple source processes~\cite{nrwj-n8lj}.

 The predictability gain is sometimes referred to as active information storage and quantifies the amount of information from the system's past that is actively used to predict its next state~\cite{LIZIER201239,mediano2021extendedtaxonomyinformationdynamics}.
-An application of the total predictability gain can be found in Ref.~\cite{montemurro2011}, where it is used to quantify the information contributed by word ordering in different languages.
+It has been widely applied in neuroscience and the analysis of complex dynamical systems~\cite{BARA2023105315,ANTONACCI2025129437}, just to mention a few representative examples.

 \begin{proposition} The predictability gain is bounded:

 \end{proposition}

 \begin{proposition} For a process with memory $m\geq 1$, $\mathcal{G}_{m-1}$ measures the Euclidean distance in the $(r,H_r)$ plane between $H_r$ and $\mathcal{H}(r)$ at $r=m-1$, where $\mathcal{H}(r)$ is the straight line that fulfills